ultraJeff/rhacm-workshop/04.Application-Lifecycle/README.md

 Wait for about 2 minutes for the application to redeploy on **local-cluster**, and navigate to **Applications** -> **webserver-app**.

-Note that the application is now deployed at its “production” version on **local-cluster**.
+Note that the application is now deployed on the “production” version of **local-cluster**.

 ![application-prod](images/application-prod.png)

-Click on the application’s route resource, and navigate to **https://&lt;route-url>/application.html**.
+Click on the application’s route resource and navigate to **https://&lt;route-url>/application.html**.
 The application now serves a different webpage, indicating that the application is in a production state.

 **NOTE:** All of the resources you have configured in this exercise are present in the [git repository](https://github.com/ultraJeff/rhacm-workshop.git).
-The resources can be created by running the next command -
+The resources can be created by running the next command

 ```
 <hub> $ oc apply -f https://raw.githubusercontent.com/ultraJeff/rhacm-workshop/master/04.Application-Lifecycle/exercise-application/rhacm-resources/application.yaml